 Many of his artworks and cinematography have involved US and global collaborations with myriad filmmakers, dancers, artists, choreographers, musicians and composers (even rappelling teams) including members of Nederland’s National Dance Company, Stars of the Lid, Brian McBride, Winged Victory for the Sullen (Adam Wiltzie of Stars of the Lid and famed piano composer Dustin O’Halloran), composer Graham Reynolds, pianist Michelle Schumann, The Flaming Lips, filmmaker Bradley Beesley, Austin post punk power trio Ed Hall, Sixteen Deluxe, Poi Dog Pondering, the Aurora Picture Show and the Alamo Drafthouse Rolling Road Show.

 Savisky designs visuals and tours internationally with ambient music icons, Stars of the Lid (as the “invisible” third member behind the projection equipment).
 He has been with SotL since their beginning, designing captivating, mesmerizing projection onto the soaring ornate interiors of cathedrals and churches, theaters, city halls, museums, galleries, and planetariums worldwide.
 SotL performed in Reykjavík, Iceland in December 2017 at the beautiful Harpa Hall for Norður og Niður Festival, curated by long time SotL fan, Jonsi Birgisson of Sigur Rós.
-Sigur Rós singer Jonsi Birgisson has been a long time fan of Stars of the Lid and booked the band alongside such luminaries and influencers as late Icelandic composer Jöhann Jöhanssonn (sci fi hit Arrival, Sicario, Mandy, The Theory of Everything) , composer/producer Kevin Shields of My Bloody Valentine (Sofia Coppola’s Lost in Translation), DIY electronica transgressors Peaches and Dan Deacon and a host of other peers and influencers.
+SotL was booked alongside renowned musical luminaries such as late Icelandic composer Jöhann Jöhanssonn (sci fi hit Arrival, Sicario, Mandy, The Theory of Everything) , composer/producer Kevin Shields of My Bloody Valentine (Sofia Coppola’s Lost in Translation), DIY electronica transgressors Peaches and Dan Deacon and a host of other peers and influencers.
 SotL have appeared at many other festivals and in numerous solo tours around the globe, including the famed musician programmed festival series All Tomorrow’s Parties, curated by The National and Explosions in the Sky.